Train With Us

 Jenn brings a wealth of experience and compassion to this podcast, having dedicated her entire career to supporting survivors of trauma.
 She is a trauma-informed therapist in private practice, where she supports clients in integrating their whole selves—mind and body—into the healing process.
 Currently, Jenn serves as the Co-Director of the Center for Trauma and Embodiment, which she founded in 2018 with co-founder Dave Emerson, YACEP.
 In this role, Jenn oversees numerous global training programs for practitioners and develops body-first interventions for trauma healing.

-At the Center for Trauma and Embodiment, we recognize that complex trauma is both interpersonal and systemic, and quality care models must address both dynamics.
-This podcast reflects our commitment to learning and growth by engaging with survivors, practitioners, and community leaders from diverse perspectives.
+At the Center for Trauma and Embodiment, we recognize that complex trauma is both interpersonal and systemic, and that quality care models must address both dynamics.
 We aim to create a space where meaningful conversations about trauma and power can thrive.

-This podcast is an extension of that mission, offering a space for discovery, reflection, and growth.
-Whether you’re a survivor, a practitioner, or someone seeking to better understand the intersections of trauma and power, we invite you to join us on this journey of healing and empowerment.
+to learning and growth by engaging with survivors, practitioners, and community leaders from diverse perspectives.
+Whether you’re a practitioner, a survivor, or someone seeking to better understand the intersections of trauma and power, we invite you to join us on this journey of healing and empowerment.

 Stay trauma-informed with our newsletter.